Solve the problems of the times and lead the way of development——President Xi Jinping’s speech and speech at the Davos Forum profoundly enlightened the world_News Center_中国网-breakinglatest.news-Breaking Latest News

-Xinhua News Agency, Beijing, January 16th Review: Cracking the Questions of the Times and Leading the Way of Development——President Xi Jinping’s Speech and Address at the Davos Forum Inspired the World
+Xinhua News Agency, Beijing, January 16 Commentary: Cracking the Questions of the Times and Leading the Road to Development——President Xi Jinping’s speech and address at the Davos Forum profoundly enlightened the world

 Xinhua News Agency reporter Qiao Jihong Su Liang Zhang Yuan